If you’ve read a few of our travel posts, you’ve probably heard us mention the mobile iOverlander App more than once.

 The main focus of the app is to help travellers find somewhere to sleep, eat, refuel or even help find a local mechanic.

-Specific points of interests include camping spots, hostels, border crossings, places to find drinking water, fuel and propane filling stations.
+Specific points of interests include free camping spots, hostels, border crossings, places to find drinking water, fuel and propane filling stations.
 All critical things for any overlander, especially in remote regions around the world.

 But we can add tourist attractions, laundries, restaurants and medical facilities too.
 In fact there’s over 20 types and a “other” category too as a catch all.